inkdropapp/docs-old/src/pages/manual/adding-styles-for-text-annotation.md

 For example, if you want to quote and highlight texts from books you read, you make a notebook named something like "Reading".
 And you can define stylesheets only applied to notes in this notebook.

-## Enable Developmet Mode
+## Enable Development Mode

 Let Inkdrop run in **Development Mode** by selecting the _Inkdrop > Preferences_ menu, clicking the _General_ tab on the left hand navigation, and check the "_Development Mode_", then reload the app by pressing `Alt+Cmd+Ctrl+L` / `Alt+Ctrl+L`

 ## Check the class name of the editor

-First, open a note in a notebook which you would like to add custom highlightings ("Reading" in this example).
+First, open a note in a notebook which you would like to add custom highlighting ("Reading" in this example).
 Then, right-click on the preview pane and select _"Inspect Element"_.

 ![Inspect element](adding-styles-for-text-annotation_inspect-element.png)